Vartikasinha-mwb/integration-with-mautic-for-wp/README.txt

 **3) Data-driven Dashboard**
-Integration with Mautic for WordPress plugin also allows you to access the Mautic dashboard over your WordPress admin with each data displayed in dedicated sections like -
+Integration with Mautic for WP plugin also allows you to access the Mautic dashboard over your WordPress admin with each data displayed in dedicated sections like -

 * Created Leads in Time
 * Page Hits in Time